Trouble (2019 film): Plot

 Zoe uses the money to revitalize the dog park, renamed the Vanderwhoozie Dog Park, and dedicated to both Mrs. Vanderwhoozie and Trouble.
 She also begins living her dream as a singer, attracting the attention of famed singer-songwriter Jason Mraz.
-Snoop – having probably been adopted by Zoe, along with Otis and Caramel – proceeds to sing in dedication of Trouble, much to the dogs' joy.
+Snoop – having probably been adopted by Zoe, along with Otis and Caramel – proceeds to sing in dedication to Trouble, much to the dogs' joy.